gilflorida2023/nbai/README.md

 # Article3

-Article3 is a Python tool for summarizing articles from URLs using the Ollama API and benchmarking multiple models on multiple URLs.
+Article3 is a Python tool for summarizing articles from URLs using the Ollama API.
 It supports caching to avoid redundant processing, JavaScript/cookie restriction detection, and structured summary output.
 The project includes two scripts:
-- **`article3.py`**: Summarizes a single article from a URL using a specified Ollama model.
+- **`article3.sh`**: Summarizes a single article from a URL using a specified Ollama model.
-- **`article3_bench.py`**: Benchmarks up to 100 Ollama models on up to 50 URLs, outputting results to a CSV.

 ## Features
 - Summarizes articles with a strict character limit (e.g., 257 characters) in `[Main Event] - [Key Detail] - [Outcome]` format.